contivero/hasmin/README.md

 a good amount of them allow it.

-Note: there is a problem in Windows when using the `--convert-escaped-characters` flag to disable the conversion of escaped characters.
+Note: there is a problem in Windows when using the `--convert-escaped-characters` flag to enable the conversion of escaped characters.
 A workaround is changing the code page, which can be done by running `chcp 65001` in the terminal (whether cmd, or cygwin).